“Pereira played the role of rhythmic guardian angel. His magical hands gliding over the rhythms of five continents with graceful distinction” –

 These include workshops and performances at Festivals, Schools and Universities throughout Australia.

-Ray has been involved as a coordinator and teacher of the over the past 18 years and is currently coordinator and founder of the < which has already seen three successful in 2013, 2014 and 2015.
+Ray has been involved as a coordinator and teacher of the over the past 2 decades and is currently coordinator and founder of Afrolankan Drumming which has been running study tours to Sri Lanka since 2013.

 Guest Lecturer at..